10. Exaggerate emotions

 16. Remember body language

-While drawing heads you also have to think of the figure’s body language, which will show in the close-up.
+While thinking of different faces to draw, you also have to think of the different figures' varied body languages, which will show in the close-up.
 A tilt of the head or shrug of the shoulders can emphasise an emotion.
 I draw beyond the panel to check that the body language is working and is anatomically correct.
 Remember to have fun and try out new things!